Dwight Clark: Retirement and legacy

+Media appearances

-Clark was the lead role in the 1993 direct-to-video comedy Kindergarten Ninja.
+Clark joined his 49er teammates Joe Montana, Ronnie Lott, and Riki Ellison in performing backup vocals on Huey Lewis and the News hit songs "Hip to Be Square" and "I Know What I Like" for the band's Fore! album.
+Huey Lewis later indicated he was impressed by Clark's singing abilities.
+Clark later took the lead role in the 1993 direct-to-video comedy Kindergarten Ninja.
 He also appeared in the video game All-Pro Football 2K8.
 He joined Comcast SportsNet Bay Area in 2011 as an analyst for 49ers Postgame Live.
 Post-retirement, Clark expressed remorse about the end of Candlestick Park, saying that "It was a dump [but] it was our dump, so we could talk bad about it, but we didn't want anybody else to talk bad about it."

 NFL career statistics

 Personal life

 Clark dated Miss Universe Shawn Weatherly from 1978 to 1982.

-He later married Ashley Stone, whom he met during the summer of 1982.
+Clark met Ashley Stone in 1982; they married the following year.
 He had three children with Stone: a daughter, Casey, and two sons, Riley and Mac.
+They divorced in 2009.

 Clark married Kelly Radzikowski in 2011.
 They moved to Santa Cruz.

 Illness and death

 On March 19, 2017, Clark announced that he had been diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.
 He stated that he believed he developed ALS as a result of playing football; he suffered three concussions during his playing career.
 "I've been asked if playing football caused this," Clark wrote.
-"I don't know for sure.
-But I certainly suspect it did.
-And I encourage the National Football League Players Association (NFLPA) and the NFL to continue working together in their efforts to make the game of football safer, especially as it relates to head trauma."
+"I don't know for sure, but I certainly suspect it did, and I encourage the National Football League Players Association (NFLPA) and the NFL to continue working together in their efforts to make the game of football safer, especially as it relates to head trauma."

 Clark died of the disease on June 4, 2018.
 At the time of his death, Clark lived in Whitefish, Montana, with his wife Kelly.
 He was the father-in-law of former NHL defenseman Peter Harrold.
 Clark had a close friendship with former 49ers owner Edward J. DeBartolo Jr. DeBartolo sent Clark to Japan in 2017 to bring back a three-month supply of the drug Radicava before it became available in the United States.